 The BYU Chapter of Phi Kappa Phi typically has the following activities each year:

 - Phi Kappa Phi Distinguished Faculty Lecture.
 BYU chooses one faculty member annually for special recognition as the Phi Kappa Phi Lecturer.
 Phi Kappa Phi pays an honorarium and schedules the lecture.
-These lectures are typically given the second Thursday in November at 11:00 a.m. in 321 MSRB.
+These lectures are typically given the first or second Thursday in November at 11:00 a.m.

 - Socials.
 At the beginning of each semester, an opening social is held, where members can gather, eat food, network, play games, and do other fun activities.
 It is a perfect way to get to know your fellow Phi Kappa Phi associates.